di-feng/calculator/README.md

      let(a, 5, let(b, mult(a, 10), add(b, a)))                   55
      let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b)))        40

-## Issues Encountered

-The main issue is where is the most proper place to put an ERROR level logging.

-In this project, there are 3 levels of logging: DEBUG, INFO, ERROR.
-It's easy to decide for DEBUG level and INFO level logging, since DEBUG is used for logging fine-grained information to provide useful data when debugging the code, and INFO is used to provide information regarding the progress of the program at a coarse-grained level.

-On the other hand, ERROR level logging exists mainly in order to provide detailed error information and at the same time give the program a chance to restore from an error and continue to execute.
-However, for this calculator program, if an error happened, it means the expression input is invalid, and the program will not be able to give a correct answer whatsoever.
-So there is no way to "restore" from the error.
-Therefore, it's reasonable to throw an exception whenever the input is found invalid to end the program, and put the ERROR level logging within a try/catch clause in the main method just to show the user a message why the input is invalid.

 ## How to Build

 The project is already built.
 A calculator.jar file can be found under the "target" folder.

-Or one can use maven to build the project easily.
+One can also use maven to build the project easily.
 Assuming you are using Mac/Linux where Maven is installed.
 Go to the calculator project directory in shell, run the following command:

      mvn package